kingwingfly/Applying-OSPF-to-Path-Planning/README.md

 # Using-OSPF-for-Path-Planning
-This project will apply OSPF-related principles for routing and flow control in buildings.
+This project will apply OSPF-related principles to path planning and flow controling in and between buildings.